fritzfeger/groove-modeler/README.md

 # Groove Modeler

 Generate rhythmic feel by manipulating laid back (behind the beat or ahead of), soft to hard [swing](https://en.wikipedia.org/wiki/Swing_(jazz_performance_style)), velocity and amplification, tight to drunk precision, random deviation/error and other parameters relevant to the creation of [groove](https://en.wikipedia.org/wiki/Groove_(music)).
+More on the [project homepage](https://github.com/fritzfeger/groove-modeler-website).

 For the time being the project conisists in [Sonic Pi](https://github.com/samaaron/sonic-pi "Sonic Pi") prototypes exploring ways to create grooves with parameterized timing.